quire-api/quire-api/docs/activity_types.md

 | 39 | Clears the start date. | Task | |
 | 84 | Pauses a task.  | Task | |

+*Notes*

+- For 5, 6 and 11, there are two extra fields, `status` and `previousStatus`, to indicate the new and previous status.

 ## Project Related Activities

 | Type | Description | What |